Elacim/deakin-uni/Biology/Topics/Plants/Anatomy/Cell types/Tissue types/Xylem and Phloem/Water transport.md

 Cohesion-adhesion theory
-	Water is cohesive (lagging molecules will follow leading) Water adheres to xylem walls, counteracting gravity
-	#question zero-grav on plants, does this make trees not work?
+	Water is cohesive (lagging molecules will follow leading) Water adheres to xylem walls, counteracting gravity zero-grav on plants, does this make trees not work?
 Water potential

 What is a requirement for water pull? :: The water potential in the roots needs to be lower than the soil